scottcorgan/jquery.updown.js/README.md

 * Add support for custom keyboard shortcuts to navigate the list

 ## Changelog

+**0.2.5**
+* FIXED: Remove highlight class from all elements before switching to the next/previous
+* FIXED: Don't envorce only ` :visible ` elements
+* Optimized list selection

 **0.2.1**
 * FIXED: namespaced class ` ud-selected ` for highlighted list item